 Location: Historical City

-On the limits of the historical town, forming part of the complex and evocative fabric combining the presence of urban and rural elements, there are the remains of an old diary farm that the architect Víctor López Cotelo has reconverted into a series of houses.
+On the limits of the historical town, forming part of the complex and evocative fabric combining the presence of urban and rural elements, there are the remains of an old diary farm that the architects Víctor López Cotelo and Juan Manuel Vargas Funes have reconverted into a series of houses.
 This architectural project is exemplary because of its formal results, the integration of existing and new elements and the solution provided to the renewal of areas bordering the historical town.